oracle/linux-uek/Documentation/dev-tools/pgo.rst

    Note that multiple raw profile data files can be merged during this step.

-7) Rebuild the kernel using the profile data (PGO disabled)
+7) Rebuild the kernel using the processed profile data (PGO disabled)

    .. code-block:: sh